What Is Enterprise Value (EV)?

 = $6,200,000 EV

-Note: There is a significant difference between two valuations.
-That means the company is worth more than market capitalization.
+Note: There is a significant difference between these two valuations.
+The more complex calculation indicates that the company is worth more than its market capitalization.

-The following information is extracted from the books of Fair Look Ltd for the year ending March 13, 2019.
-You are required to calculate (1) the Book Value of the assets and (2) the Enterprise Value of the company.
+The following information was extracted from the books of Fair Look Limited for the year ending 13 March 2019.
+You are required to calculate:

-- Market value of 8% Debenture is on par with face value.
+- Market value of 8% debentures is on par with face value

-- Surplus transferred from profit and loss account during the year $140,000.
+- Surplus transferred from profit and loss account during the year of $140,000

-- (a) Book value of the assets = Total assets – Total liabilities
+Book value of assets = Total assets – Total liabilities

 = $9,600,000 – $1,600,000 = $8,000,000.